Mozer/wav2lip_extension/README.md

 31			32		11.1
 44			103		13.2	used shared vram

-Inference time for 200x268 10s 25fps input video, no other stuff in vram audio,s			gen,s		VRAM,Gb
+Inference time for not cached 200x268 10s 25fps input video, no other stuff in vram.
+Cached times are ~2x faster. audio,s			gen,s		VRAM,Gb
 1			4		3.9
 31			27		10.8